fonbnk/docs/api-v2.md

 _**GET** /api/v2/user/kyc_

 Returns the KYC state of a user.
 If the user doesn’t exist, it is created and the KYC state is returned.
 Also returns KYC rules and available documents for the user’s country.
+See [KYC requirements](#kyc-requirements) for guidance on interpreting these responses inside a flow.

 Query params: